studoverse/katerbase/README.md

 ## Quick start

-The following example showcases how MongoDB documents can be queried, inserted and modified from Kotlin.
+The following example showcases how MongoDB documents can be queried, inserted and modified from Kotlin:

 ```kotlin
 class Book : MongoMainEntry() {